 So how do you get the right info to create powerful buyer personas?
 Well, it is not through using a simple template.
 Beware of those.
 You are not going to have a sharp tool if it is made in one hour.
 Buyer personas take time and they are worthy of it, and more.
 The approach we believe in is one-on-one unscripted conversations with your audience in which confidentiality is guaranteed.
 These conversations are between the audience member and a well-trained person who is not part of your organization.

-DURING your content marketing process you need make space for creativity.
+DURING your content marketing process you need to make space for creativity.

-Sound overly dramatic?
+Sounds overly dramatic?
 Maybe.
 But I don’t think so.
-To compete at today’s pace you need to make the room to look at what you’re doing in real time.
+To compete at today’s pace you need to make the room to look at what you’re doing in real-time.

 All of this speaks to process.
 And team roles.
 Your processes better be efficient, and constantly questioned.
 Is this the best way for us today?
 And your results better be measurable, which speaks to using the right tools.

 If you’re doing things the way you did them five years ago, then you need to take a long hard look at your processes, team roles and technologies.

 AFTER you create content you need to measure, measure, measure the performance.